Queerness and horror have always been intertwined.

 Cast: Jeffrey Bowyer-Chapman, Ari Cohen, Lochlyn Munro, Chandra West, Ty Wood

 Directed by Kurtis David Harder, the Shudder exclusive follows a same-sex couple who move to a small town in search of a better environment for them and their 16-year-old daughter.
 “Nothing is at it seems” in the town, “as something sinister lies behind the picturesque homes and welcoming faces of their new neighbours.”
-Written by Colin Minihan, the film also stars Ty Wood (Chilling Adventures of Sabrina), Chandra West (NYPD Blue) and Lochlyn Munroe (Riverdale).
+Written by Colin Minihan, Spiral also stars Ty Wood (Chilling Adventures of Sabrina), Chandra West (NYPD Blue) and Lochlyn Munroe (Riverdale).

 Stranger by the Lake (2013)

 Cast: Pierre Deladonchamps, Christophe Paou, Patrick d’Assumçao

 The 2013 winner of the Queer Palm Award, Stranger by the Lake is a dark, erotic thriller that is a must-watch for all queer horror buffs this Halloween.
 Widely hailed as one of the best films of the decade, the film follows Franck (Pierre Deladonchamps), a nude beach regular who falls for Michel (Christophe Paou).
 Franck witnesses Michel drowning another man in a lake, but doesn’t report it because of his intense attraction.
 He soon discovers that a relationship with a murderer just won’t work.
 How sad!